magento/architecture/design-documents/frontend/server-side-rendering.md

 Furthermore, some libraries that you are using might have specific SSR requirements (e.g., [Loadable Components](https://www.smooth-code.com/open-source/loadable-components/docs/server-side-rendering/)).
 Please consult their documentation to ensure you are adhering to those requirements.

+## Extensibility

+Market research is required to assess the extent at which extensibility is desired and where the interception points should be.

+We have an opportunity here to take a fresh look at the extensibility model of Magento, where it has served us well and where it can be improved.

 ## Optimizations

 - Above the fold only SSR (e.g., [electrode's implementation](https://github.com/electrode-io/above-the-fold-only-server-render)).